 Horses and risk are words that often appear together.
 Riding, trailering, coaching, operating a boarding facility, working with horses and the public – pretty much anything that involves a 500-kilogram horse and a 60-kilogram human - has elements of risk.
 Historically, those risks weren’t well recognized or managed.
 For example, velvet-covered hunting caps looked pretty but did little to prevent concussions, while uncertified coaches routinely plopped unsuspecting children on devilish ponies adept at dumping their charges.
 But as our understanding of the risks associated with horses increased, and the level of risk that we were willing to accept while playing the game of life decreased, the need for risk management solutions and insurance, rose.

 Mike King understands how the horse industry has evolved and where it’s going.
-As a partner with CapriCMW Insurance, which operates across Western and Eastern Canada (formerly Intercity Insurance Services), he’s seen huge changes in the horse industry since 1996.
+As a partner with Acera Insurance (formerly CapriCMW), which operates across Western and Eastern Canada (formerly Intercity Insurance Services), he’s seen huge changes in the horse industry since 1996.

 King says that today is a far cry from yesteryear.
 Now, many riders wear a helmet, knowing that almost half of the head injuries that occurred over a ten-year period in the United States in amateur sports were equine-related.
 Today, horse owners choose to insure their animals against injuries and accidents causing death.
 Coaches, farriers, veterinarians, and commercial transporters choose to be certified and insured for the services they provide.
 Boarding facilities, kids’ camps, and trail ride operators follow specifically developed procedures, provide knowledgeable instruction, select suitable horses, and hold adequate insurance policies.
 Individual membership in provincial equine organizations, which provide third party liability coverage in the event a horse causes damage to someone or something, has dramatically increased across the country.